Everyone has a right to live and work free of sexual harassment

 Sexual harassment can be committed by just about anyone, including employers and work colleagues, students over the age of 16, room mates, and in some instances, customers or staff involved in the delivery of goods and services.

-So that means staff in cafes and restaurants, or real estate agents and motel and hotel operators, and even tradespeople who might come to your house to perform work.
+So that includes staff in cafes and restaurants, or real estate agents and motel and hotel operators and even tradespeople who might come to your house to perform work.

 What are some examples of sexual harassment?